katms/XCOM2-Surrender/ReadMe.txt

 ﻿Adds an ability that causes all remaining soldiers to be captured.
-Panicked and concealed soldiers will be affected, as long as there is someone to activate the ability.
+Panicked, stasised, and concealed soldiers will be affected, as long as there is someone to activate the ability.
 This mod doesn't touch soldiers who are bleeing out, in vanilla they will die.

 This mod has the option (disabled by default) to make this get-into-jail-free card less 100% guaranteed, with a configurable chance that ADVENT just kills them all instead.